pagkly/Zed/Investopedia3/What Is a Transaction.md

 What Is a Transaction?
 ## What Is a Transaction?

 A transaction is a completed agreement between a buyer and a seller to exchange goods, services, or financial assets.
 But in business bookkeeping, this plain definition can get complicated.
-A transaction will be recorded earlier or later depending on whether the company uses [accrual accounting](https://www.investopedia.com/terms/a/accrualaccounting.asp) rather than [cash accounting](https://www.investopedia.com/terms/c/cashaccounting.asp).
+A transaction will be recorded earlier or later depending on whether the company uses [[accrual accounting]](https://www.investopedia.com/terms/a/accrualaccounting.asp) rather than [[cash accounting]](https://www.investopedia.com/terms/c/cashaccounting.asp).

 -   The accrual accounting method requires a transaction to be recorded when it occurs, regardless of when the money is received or the expenses are paid.
 -   The cash accounting method records a transaction only when the money is received or the expenses are paid.
-This may require a [letter of intent](https://www.investopedia.com/ask/answers/042715/what-difference-between-letter-intent-and-memorandum-understanding.asp) or a memorandum of understanding.
+This may require a [[letter of intent]](https://www.investopedia.com/ask/answers/042715/what-difference-between-letter-intent-and-memorandum-understanding.asp) or a memorandum of understanding.

 Accrual accounting is used by businesses with gross receipts above $1 million a year, while the cash accounting method is used by most small businesses.